 In-Depth Comparison of Features

-Adobe provides an in-depth comparison between these two versions.
-Check out this Acrobat version comparison for more information.
+Adobe provides an in-depth comparison between these two editions.
+Check out this Acrobat product comparison for more information.

 More Information About Adobe Products